Programs Run by Nonprofits and other Community-based Organizations

 Kauffman Foundation, USA

 Fast Trac has three versions.
 One version is designed for entrepreneurs who are launching new technology or science-based ventures.
-Another is for those who are starting nearly anything else and from low income background.
+Another is for those who are starting nearly anything else and from low-income backgrounds.
 A third version is geared toward business owners who are looking to grow their companies.
 The New Venture program for startups is usually seven full days over four weeks.
-A group of peers, session leaders and visiting experts help delegates to vet their idea, show them how to do business research and help them to ask and answer the important financial questions they need to write a business plan.
+A group of peers, session leaders, and visiting experts help delegates to vet their idea, show them how to do business research, and help them to ask and answer the important financial questions they need to write a business plan.
 The experts also give food for thought on the best way to fund an idea.